ChrisJD/HMD-Stereoificator/Release/Stereoificator/README.txt

 - Set the game FoV.
 This varies depending on the game and can be a pain in the ass.
 The suggested value if possible is 110 degrees horizontal FoV (84 vertical at 16:10, 78 vertical at 16:9).
 Whatever you set the game FoV to you should set the corresponding profiles "horizontalFov" value to match.
 The profiles for each game are stored in Stereoificator/cfg directory in the profiles.xml file.
 The default FoVs for the profiles are 110 where it is possible to set the game to that value.
 Instructions for setting FoV in the various games are in the game notes at the end.
 - Enable vertical sync to avoid tearing.
-- In general dynamic shadows don't work very well at the moment, turn them down and if that doesn't fix the problem then turn them off.
+- In general dynamic shadows don't work very well at the moment, turn them down, and if that doesn't fix the problem, then turn them off.
 - Open HMD Stereoificator and leave it running in the background while playing.

 - It is better to adjust all game settings before playing with the driver, as changing certain settings may cause the game to crash (i.e. changing the resolution - although this is a bug if it happens and reposting of the issue would be appreciated).